 21) Have a separate savings account set up to send part of your paycheque to automatically.

 22) Set yourself a monthly spending limit.
 Don’t go over it, and if you have any left over, stash it for the travel fund.
+If you are worried about overspending on credit cards, consider a pre-paid card like this one.

 23) Consider a capsule wardrobe so you don’t overspend on clothing.